gempesaw/writing/published/kubernetes-mongo-ssca-jvm.md

 property.
 Plus, that wouldn't work at all if the `ENTRYPOINT` was a shell script or something that wasn't expecting arguments.

-After some searching, StackOverflow taught us about the `JAVA_OPTS` and `JAVA_TOOL_OPTIONS` [environment variables][javaOpts].
+After some searching, StackOverflow taught us about the `_JAVA_OPTIONS` and `JAVA_TOOL_OPTIONS` [environment variables][javaOpts].
 We can append our trustStore to the existing value of these env vars, and we'd be good to go!